 Luciano Tovoli, ASC, AIC recalls the details of his approach to director Dario Argento’s legendary 1977 horror film.

-Author’s Note: This retrospective article was originally published in the February 2010 issue of American Cinematographer.
+Author’s Note: This retrospective article was originally published in the February 2010 issue of AC.
 A PDF of that original magazine layout can be found here.

 The horror film is stylistically rooted in German Expressionism of the 1920s, but the 1970s found the genre in transition.
 Smash Hollywood hits such as The Exorcist (1973), Jaws (1975), Carrie (1976) and The Omen (1976) not only offered graphic shocks, but also transformed or completely shed the genre’s traditional trappings of ghouls, ghosts and goblins.
 Instead, the characters and situations became somewhat familiar, the settings were contemporary and even homey, and the films’ largely naturalistic cinematography firmly grounded the fantastic in reality.